Bellbird Park

 Bellbird Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bellbird Park's dwellings, as recorded in the latest Census, consisted of 84.1% houses and 16.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 88.9% houses and 11.1% other dwellings.
-Home ownership in Bellbird Park was at 14.8%, similar to Brisbane metro's level.
-Dwellings were either mortgaged (40.8%) or rented (44.4%).
-The median monthly mortgage repayment was $1,700, lower than the Brisbane metro average of $1,710 and the national average of $1,863.
-The median weekly rent figure was $340, compared to Brisbane metro's $360 and the national figure of $375.
+Bellbird Park's dwelling structures, as per the latest Census, consisted of 84.1% houses and 16.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Brisbane metro had 88.9% houses and 11.1% other dwellings.
+Home ownership in Bellbird Park was at 14.8%, aligning with Brisbane metro's figure, while mortgaged dwellings were 40.8% and rented ones 44.4%.
+The median monthly mortgage repayment in the area was $1,700, below the Brisbane metro average of $1,710, and the national average of $1,863.
+Meanwhile, the median weekly rent figure in Bellbird Park was $340, compared to Brisbane metro's $360 and the national figure of $375.

 Frequently Asked Questions - Housing